 Topkapi Palace - 3D Virtual Tour

-Topkapi Palace virtual tours are installation free programs that will make you feel as if you are there.
+Topkapi Palace virtual tours can be started by clicking the preview window or by downloading the stand-alone versions.
 Just drag the mouse to the direction you want to look.
 Use the scroll wheel to zoom at the details.
 Press F9 to get a list of the 3D sites you downloaded (residing in the same directory).
 To install the listed sites as a screensaver press F5.
 Our advise is to install all the sites, including Topkapi Palace, as a screensaver.
 When the screensaver starts, a random site is chosen and shown around automatically (this gives the impression of looking at a documentary in HD quality).
 To see the usage of other keys press F1.
 Press Ecs to exit.

 The Topkapı Palace in Istanbul was the official and primary residence of the Ottoman Sultans for 400 years of their 600-year reign from 1465 to 1856.